Student Experience Project

 The Challenge

-Colleges and universities are enrolling more diverse student populations than ever before.
+Colleges and universities are enrolling more student populations than ever before.
 Yet, one-third of new college students will not graduate within six years.
 There remains a need for additional support and action to provide every student with an equal opportunity to graduate from college.
-Research has shown that under-represented minorities, low-income, and first-generation students do not do as well in our classrooms as their counterparts.
+Research has shown that some students do not do as well in our classrooms as their counterparts.
 Some of the forces contributing to these differential outcomes are extrinsic — students’ prior academic experiences or the off-campus jobs they must hold down to pay for college.
 But, as uncomfortable as it is, we must also acknowledge that there are intrinsic factors at play because there is evidence that faculty’s beliefs about mindset manifest in how students experience the course’s design, syllabus, pedagogy, and classroom environment — predicts outcomes.

 UNC Charlotte’s Faculty Avengers

 The Faculty Avengers Community of Practice started in the Fall of 2019.
-The goal of the instructor team is to create a continuous support network in which instructors can learn together, share ideas, and develop resources to support equity in classes.
+The goal of the instructor team is to create a continuous support network in which instructors can learn together, share ideas, and develop resources to support changes in classes.
 Together, we have implemented evidence-based changes in their classroom that have improved students’ sense of belonging, identity safety, social connectedness, and growth mindset.